clunion/shardoverse/README.md

 We chose to write a little Roguelike game and maybe add some extras.

 ## Current state
 The project has not really started yet.
-Currently, we are setting up the development environment, select the tools and libraries we will use, choose some basic assets for grafics and sound and decide on the license.
+Currently, we are setting up the development environment, select the tools and libraries we will use, choose some basic assets for grafics and sound and such things.

 ## Decisions made